trustar/public/pulsar.md

 # Pulsar

-Pulsar related content...
+For Pulsar, we are working with an end-to-end encrypted communications technology called Kodex, developed by our friends at [Kryptnostic](https://www.kryptnostic.js.com).

-Once you're logged in to the Station, head to the Pulsar tab:
+To get started, log into the Station and head to the Pulsar tab:

 ![Click Pulsar](http://dropsinn.s3.amazonaws.com/TruStar.png)